vivi168/SNES_utils/README.md

 # SNES Utils

 * Given an input image, extract color palette and character data, in a file format readable by the SNES.
 (Read: that you can load into VRAM/CGRAM as is).
-* Given a CSV file (generated with Tiled), generate a tilemap loadable in the SNES vram.
+* Given a TMX file (generated with Tiled), generate a tilemap loadable in the SNES vram.

 Warning: Tileset should be 128 pixel wide for best usability.